amhellmund/tetrum/README.md

 Tetrum (**Tetr**is with N**um**bers) is a mobile-aware browser game that requires you to fill a playground with shapes fulfilling number contraints.
 The lesser the number of moves, the better the player's performance.

+# Demo

+A running version of the game is testable at http://tetrum.kargomundo.de.